opendatadiscovery/odd-platform/CODE_OF_CONDUCT.md

 communication with the community for a specified period of time.
 No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
-Violating these termsLegacy may lead to a permanent ban.
+Violating these terms may lead to a permanent ban.

 ### 4. Permanent Ban